 Throughout this lab we will focus on the use of the Mobile Studio board for measuring the response of first and second order circuits.
 Our goal is to become familiar with some of the features of this board and how to use it.
+We will also continue to introduce some Matlab programming.

-The end result of this Lab will be a memo written to me that includes the figures you generated.
+The end result of this Lab will be a memo written to me that includes the figures you generated using either Mobile Studio or Matlab.
 Each figure needs to have a figure number and a caption.
 The body of the memo should be fairly short (less than one paragraph).
 Do not reiterate what you did in the lab, but tell me what parts of the lab were confusing, what you liked and what you didn't like.